getzenai/.github/profile/README.md

-# AI for Software Teams
+# No-Code AI for Workflow Automation

-Zen helps software professionals to create better software designs and solutions in hours, not weeks.
+Build enterprise-ready AI assistants, apps, and workflow automations in minutes, not weeks.

+100% private and GDPR compliant.
+No data leaves your company.

-For more information, see our [website](https://zen-data.io).
+For more information, see our [website](https://getzenai.com/).